 618 McCullough Ave., (210) 223-5587, guillermosdowntown.com

-Serving San Antonio for more than two decades, Guillermo’s serves what some locals consider the city’s best Italian food.
-Grab a classic cocktail and bite into their many dishes.
-From empanadas to classic pastas, you’ll be here for a while.
+Serving San Antonio for more than two decades, Guillermo’s offers what some locals consider the city’s best Italian-American fare.
+From pizzas and calzones to classic pastas, they offer plenty of comforting food that will stick with you.

 Credit: Brandon Rodriguez